GlobalMaxim/GlobalMaxim/README.md

 📊 I’ve also worked on internal analytics and data processing, making sense of data and improving workflows.

-✍️ Writing clean code and good documentation is important to me, and I love collaborating as part of a team to solve tricky problems.
+✍️ I love collaborating as part of a team to solve tricky problems.